riza-committee/riza-committee.github.io/roadmap/index.md

 - develop storage-agnostic highlevel db read-write api
 - make 0net or riza (depending on progress) available entirely through browser
 - add more details to roadmap
-- *don't* through the can further down the road
+- *don't* throw the can further down the road